 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker Old Polk County Courthouse ( within shouting distance of this marker); Site of Fort Blount ( about 400 feet away, measured in a direct line); Mann Manor ( approx. 0.2 miles away); Swearingen - Langford House ( approx. 0.3 miles away); Historic L. B. Brown House ( approx. 0.6 miles away); Fort Carroll ( approx. 2.6 miles away); Fort Fraser ( approx. 3.9 miles away); Homeland School ( approx. 5.4 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Old Polk County Courthouse (within shouting distance of this marker); Site of Fort Blount (about 400 feet away, measured in a direct line); Mann Manor (approx. 0.2 miles away); Swearingen - Langford House (approx. 0.3 miles away); Historic L. B. Brown House (approx. 0.6 miles away); Union Academy High School (approx. 1.3 miles away); Memorial for Austin C. Welch (approx. 1.7 miles away); Fort Carroll (approx. 2.6 miles away).
 Touch for a list and map of all markers in Bartow.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 29, 2012, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 659 times since then and 80 times this year.
+This page was last revised on November 17, 2020.
+It was originally submitted on June 29, 2012, by Glenn Sheffield of Tampa, Florida.
+This page has been viewed 973 times since then and 44 times this year.
 Photos: 1, 2, 3. submitted on June 29, 2012, by Glenn Sheffield of Tampa, Florida. • Craig Swain was the editor who published this page.